Glycogen in humans: structure, role, localization, and energy yield

 6 19.2 63 416 819

-Considering skeletal muscle, the analysis of the size of glycogen molecules by electron microscopy showed the presence of few full-size particles, and an average diameter of about 25 nm, corresponding to seven tiers.
+In skeletal muscle, analysis of glycogen particle size by electron microscopy has shown the presence of only a few full-sized particles, with an average diameter of about 25 nm, corresponding to seven tiers.[22]

-An important feature of the Whelan’s model is that the outermost tier would contain, in the form of A-chains, about 50 percent of all glucose molecules.
-This does not mean that these molecules are all accessible to glycogen phosphorylase because the enzyme stalls four residues from the branch point.
-The intervention of the debranching enzyme, whose activity is slower than glycogen phosphorylase activity, removes the branch and allows glycogenolysis to proceed.
+An important feature of Whelan’s model is that the outermost tier contains, in the form of A-chains, about 50% of all glucose residues.
+This does not mean that all of these molecules are accessible to glycogen phosphorylase, since the enzyme stops four residues away from the branch point.
+The intervention of the debranching enzyme, whose activity is slower than that of glycogen phosphorylase, removes the branch and allows glycogenolysis to proceed.[2][3]

-Why is 13th tier not possible?
-The 13th tier seems to be not possible because of the steric hindrance due to high density of glucose units on the molecule surface.
-Such a high density of glucose residues would lead to insufficient space for the interaction between the catalytic region of glycogen metabolism enzymes, and then of glycogen synthase, too, and the growing chains.
+The 13th tier is considered impossible because of steric hindrance resulting from the high density of glucose units on the molecular surface.
+Such crowding would leave insufficient space for the interaction between the catalytic regions of enzymes involved in glycogen metabolism, including glycogen synthase, and the growing chains.[2][23]

-Furthermore, through mathematical analyzes, it has been suggested that values concerning branch length, about 13 residues in mammals, average branching frequencies per tier, 2, and the maximum number of tiers, 12, are optimal for mobilization of the maximum amount of glucose molecules in the shortest possible time.
+Furthermore, mathematical analyses have suggested that the observed parameters, that is, branch length (about 13 residues in mammals), average branching frequency per tier (around 2), and the maximum number of tiers (12), are optimal for mobilizing the greatest possible number of glucose molecules in the shortest possible time.[24]

-The structure of the glycogen molecule includes the protein glycogenin, which is covalently bonded to the polysaccharide chain.
-Glycogenin initiates glycogen synthesis by autoglycosylation, catalyzing the addition of 7-11 glucose units to a specific tyrosine residue.
-This primer chain then acts as substrate for glycogen synthase.
-In addition, binding to actin filaments, glycogenin anchors the oligosaccharide primer chain to the cytoskeleton.
+The structure of the glycogen molecule includes the protein glycogenin, which is covalently bound to the polysaccharide chain.
+Glycogenin initiates glycogen synthesis by autoglycosylation, catalyzing the addition of 7–11 glucose units to a specific tyrosine residue.
+This primer chain then serves as a substrate for glycogen synthase.
+In addition, by binding to actin filaments, glycogenin anchors the oligosaccharide primer chain to the cytoskeleton.[14][25]

 Phosphate groups

-In addition to glycogenin, glycogen molecule covalently binds phosphate groups.
+In addition to glycogenin, the glycogen molecule covalently binds phosphate groups.

-For many years they were considered a contaminant and their amounts were inversely correlated with purity of the sample.
-Only in the early 1980s they were recognized as an integral part of the polysaccharide, where they seems to be linked to C-2 e C-3 as monoester, probably as a result of a side reaction during the activity of glycogen synthase.
+For many years, these were considered contaminants, and their amounts were thought to be inversely correlated with the purity of the sample.
+Only in the early 1980s were they recognized as integral components of the polysaccharide, where they appear to be linked to C-2 and C-3 as monoesters, probably as a result of a side reaction during the activity of glycogen synthase.[26]

-Many studies have suggested that their presence plays a role in regulating glycogen metabolism, similarly to what happens for starch metabolism in plants.
-Evidence supporting this hypothesis are the identification of laforin, a glycogen phosphatases, and that its mutation is a key factor in Lafora disease, a form of epilepsy characterized, among other things, by an excessive phosphorylation of glycogen.
+Many studies have suggested that their presence plays a role in regulating glycogen metabolism, similarly to what occurs in starch metabolism in plants.
+Evidence supporting this hypothesis includes the identification of laforin, a glycogen phosphatase, and the fact that mutations in its gene are a key factor in Lafora disease, a form of epilepsy characterized, among other things, by excessive phosphorylation of glycogen.[27]

-But how would they act?
+But how do phosphate groups act?
 Several hypotheses have been proposed, and two are reported below.

-• It has been suggested that phosphate group, which are hydrophilic, could expose hydrophobic regions, reducing glycogen solubility.
-The dephosphorylation by laforin, allowing the polysaccharide to remain soluble, would facilitate branch formation.
+• It has been suggested that phosphate groups, which are hydrophilic, could expose hydrophobic regions, thereby reducing glycogen solubility.
+Dephosphorylation by laforin, by maintaining polysaccharide solubility, would facilitate branch formation.[28]

-• Another hypothesis suggests that the degree of phosphorylation would be related to the age of the molecule, acting as a kind quality control.
-The increase in phosphorylation, which causes a reduction in the solubility of the polysaccharide, would be considered as a metabolic marker that directs it towards the lysosomal degradation, a process called glycophagy, rather than towards glycogenolysis.
+• Another hypothesis suggests that the degree of phosphorylation may be related to the age of the molecule, acting as a kind of quality control.
+The increase in phosphorylation, which reduces the solubility of the polysaccharide, could serve as a metabolic marker that directs it toward lysosomal degradation, a process known as glycophagy, rather than toward glycogenolysis.[29]

 Individual glycogen molecules are too small to be detected by light microscopy.
-Conversely, electron microscopy allowed to identify three types of structures: beta granules, gamma particles, and alpha granules.
+Conversely, electron microscopy has allowed the identification of three types of structures: β-granules, γ-particles, and α-granules.[2]

-Under physiological conditions, proteins account for 66-80 percent of their weight.
-These proteins also bind to each other, to cytoskeleton or to membranes, and are all involved in glycogen metabolism .
-Some of these are:
+Under physiological conditions, proteins account for 66–80% of their weight.
+These proteins also bind to one another, to the cytoskeleton, or to membranes, and all are involved in glycogen metabolism.
+Some of these include:

 • glycogen synthase, the debranching enzyme, and glycogen phosphorylase;